 According to a Bloomberg investigation into Trump World Tower, which broke ground in 1998, "a third of units sold ... involved people or limited liability companies connected to Russia and neighboring states."
 Trump World Tower sales agent Debra Stotts told Bloomberg that they had "big buyers from Russia and Ukraine and Kazakhstan."
 One broker, Dolly Lenz, sold "about 65 units in Trump World Tower […] to Russian buyers looking for real estate."

 I have no dealings with Russia. — Donald Trump

 Russians make up a pretty disproportionate cross-section of a lot of our assets. — Donald Trump Jr., speaking in Moscow, Sept.
 15, 2008

 The New Republic has extensively documented how the Trump Organization actively sought Russian buyers, so much so that the area around Trump Sunny Isles in Florida became known as "Little Moscow."
-Have the Trumps been laundering Russian rubles through giant American real estate deals?
+Have the Trumps been laundering Russian rubles through American real estate megadeals?

 I have nothing to do with Russia.
 I have nothing to do with Russia. — Donald Trump

 I've done a lot of business with the Russians. — Donald Trump, Oct.
 17, 2013, in an interview with David Letterman